bartbutenaers/node-red-contrib-ui-web-push/README.md

 ```

 Make sure to read these prerequisites:
-+ It is **REQUIRED** that the [node-red-contrib-web-push](https://github.com/webmaxru/node-red-contrib-web-push) nodes (developed by Maxim) are also installed!!
-This UI node uses the config node from that package!
++ The [node-red-contrib-web-push](https://github.com/webmaxru/node-red-contrib-web-push) nodes (developed by Maxim) also will be installed automatically as a dependency!!
+These nodes are required, because the UI node shares the same config nodes!
 + Use a ***browser that supports*** service workers and push notifications.
 The Safari browser still doesn't support web push notifications in iOS.
 But you can sign a [petition](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications) to try to convince Apple ...
 + Some browsers (e.g. Chrome) only support web push via an ***SSL connection***, so make sure the Node-RED dashboard is available via https.
 + Some browsers (e.g. Chrome) don't support web push with self-signed certificates, so make sure to use ***trusted certificates*** (e.g. using Letsencrypt).
 Otherwise an error like *"An SSL certificate error occurred when fetching the script"* will appear in the browser's console log...